Which of the following costs is NOT considered an inventory holdi... | Study Prep in Pearson+

 1

-Understand the concept of inventory holding (or carrying) costs.
-These are costs incurred to store and maintain inventory until it is sold or used.
-Examples include insurance, storage, and obsolescence costs.
+Understand the concept of inventory holding (or carrying) costs: These are costs incurred to store and maintain inventory until it is sold.
+Examples include storage costs, insurance, and costs related to inventory obsolescence.

-Review each option provided in the problem: 'Cost of insurance on inventory,' 'Cost of purchasing inventory,' 'Cost of storage facilities,' and 'Cost of inventory obsolescence.'
+Review each option provided in the problem: Analyze whether each cost is directly related to holding or maintaining inventory.

-Identify which costs are directly related to holding inventory.
-Insurance on inventory protects against risks, storage facilities are required to house inventory, and obsolescence refers to the loss in value of inventory over time.
+Option 1: Cost of storage facilities - This is a holding cost because it is directly related to storing inventory.

 Watch next